skip to main content

 How can I get wireless internet without cable TV?

 If your internet provider used to require you to bundle your internet with cable TV, it almost certainly doesn’t anymore.
-You can call your provider and cancel your TV subscription—be sure to return your cable equipment, so you don’t incur any extra fees.
+You can call your provider and cancel your TV subscription, but be sure to return your cable equipment, so you don’t incur any extra fees.
 To learn more about how to get internet without TV and phone, check out our high-speed internet FAQ page.

-For this article, we reviewed all available internet plans from major internet providers.
-We narrowed the list down to those that cost around $50 per month, offer at least 100 Mbps download speeds (a solid data rate for home internet), and have data allowances of at least 1,000 GB per month.
+For this article, we reviewed every available internet plan from major internet providers.
+Drawing from our reviews database and customer interviews as part of our Internet Customer Satisfaction Survey, we narrowed the list down to those that cost around $50 per month, offer at least 100 Mbps download speeds (a solid data rate for home internet), and have data allowances of at least 1,000 GB per month.

 If you’d like to learn more about how we choose our top plans, check out our How We Rank page.